Human Freedom Index 2022

 The Human Freedom Index (HFI) presents a broad measure of human freedom, understood as the absence of coercive constraint.
 This eighth annual index uses 83 distinct indicators of personal and economic freedom in the following areas:

 - Association, assembly, and civil society

 - Expression and information

-The Human Freedom Index is the most comprehensive freedom index so far created for a globally meaningful set of countries representing 94 percent of the world’s population.
-The HFI covers 162 countries for 2018, the most recent year for which sufficient data are available.
-The index ranks countries beginning in 2008, the earliest year for which a robust enough index could be produced.
+The HFI is the most comprehensive freedom index so far created for a globally meaningful set of countries and jurisdictions representing 98.1 percent of the world’s population.
+The HFI covers 165 jurisdictions for 2020, the most recent year for which sufficient data are available.
+The index ranks jurisdictions over a span of two decades, beginning in 2000, the earliest year for which a robust enough index could be produced.

 The findings in the HFI suggest that freedom plays an important role in human well-being, and they offer opportunities for further research into the complex ways in which freedom influences, and can be influenced by, political regimes, economic development, and the whole range of indicators of human well-being.

 Subscribe to the Fraser Institute

 Get the latest news from the Fraser Institute on the latest research studies, news and events.